jmettraux/rufus-scheduler/README.md

 To prevent overlap, one can set :overlap => false.
 Such a job will not trigger if one of its instance is already running.

-The `:overlap` option is considered before the `:mutex` option when the scheduler is reviewing jobs for triggering.
+The `:overlap` option is considered after the `:mutex` option when the scheduler is reviewing jobs for triggering.

 ### :mutex => mutex_instance / mutex_name / array of mutexes